16th Annual Coho Confab

-The Confab allows for participants and instructors to share innovative techniques, pioneering experience, and scientific methodologies.
-Participants learn skills and techniques that can be applied to restore habitat in their home watershed.
-The Coho Confab will open with a Friday evening community dinner.
-The evening will continue with orientation presentations including a presentation about the History of Mattole Restoration and Partnerships with Sungnome Madrone, Executive Director of the Mattole Salmon Group, and Richard Gienger, Founder of the Coho Confab.
-Tasha McKee, Executive Director, Sanctuary Forest, will discuss Land and Water Stewardship, Past, and Present, and Hezekiah Allen, Executive Director of the Mattole Restoration Council, will give a presentation entitled, Cannabis and Stewardship: Are Family Farms and Rural Homesteads Compatible with Watershed Recovery?
+The Confab kicked off on Friday evening with a delicious meal sourced from local organic ingredients.
+The evening continued with orientation presentations including a presentation about the History of Mattole Restoration and Partnerships with Sungnome Madrone, Executive Director of the Mattole Salmon Group, and Richard Gienger, Founder of the Coho Confab.
+Tasha McKee, Executive Director, Sanctuary Forest, discussed Land and Water Stewardship, Past, and Present, and Hezekiah Allen, Executive Director of the Mattole Restoration Council, gave a presentation entitled, Cannabis and Stewardship: Are Family Farms and Rural Homesteads Compatible with Watershed Recovery?

-On Saturday there will be several concurrent field tours in the morning including a tour of riparian restoration projects, estuary restoration projects, and a macro-invertebrate sampling workshop.
-In the afternoon we will have a plenary session focused on Creating a Road Map and Action Plan for Coho Salmon Recovery in the Mattole and Beyond with presentations from Carlos Garza of NOAA Fisheries regarding coho salmon genetics and recovery actions that would benefit this endangered species; a coho salmon rescue and rehabilitation discussion with a representative of the California Department of Fish and Wildlife, NOAA Fisheries, and staff from the Mattole Salmon Group, and a panel discussion about Innovative Restoration Strategies to Address Key Constraints to Recovery with Tasha McKee of Sanctuary Forest and Sungnome Madrone of the Mattole Salmon Group.
+On Saturday there were several concurrent field tours in the morning including a tour of riparian restoration projects, estuary restoration projects, and a macro-invertebrate sampling workshop.
+In the afternoon there was a plenary session focused on Creating a Road Map and Action Plan for Coho Salmon Recovery in the Mattole and Beyond.
+The Plenary session included presentations from Carlos Garza of NOAA Fisheries regarding coho salmon genetics and recovery actions that would benefit this endangered species, a coho salmon rescue and rehabilitation discussion with a representative of the California Department of Fish and Wildlife, NOAA Fisheries, and staff from the Mattole Salmon Group, and a panel discussion about Innovative Restoration Strategies to Address Key Constraints to Recovery with Tasha McKee of Sanctuary Forest and Sungnome Madrone of the Mattole Salmon Group.